USAFA-ECE/ece382/docs/Assignments/lab5.md

 - Ensure `Program5_1` is uncommented inside the `main` function.
 - Build and debug the program.
 - It will display the Air Force logo as shown below.
 - Adjust the contrast settings using the switches located on the LaunchPad.
-If the display remains too dim, adjust the `CONSTRAST` constant, which is defined just above the `Program5_1()`` function if necessary.
+If the display remains too dim, adjust the `CONTRAST` constant, which is defined just above the `Program5_1()` function.

 ```{image} ./figures/Lab5_Prog5-1.gif